aznxluvlyguy4u/wiki1/Deploy to different environments.md

 For the _staging_ environment there has been setup **a separate serverless config file**:
 `serverless-template-staging.yml` in every module.

-- Rename the default `serverless.yml` to `serverless-template-dev.yml`

-- Rename the staging file: `serverless-template-staging.yml` to `serverless.yml`

-- Set in the build.gradle, the variable `stageToDeployTo` to _staging_ The variable is found in the _deploy_ task definition, see [here](https://bitbucket.org/oceanpremium/ocean-premium-api/src/0d0267dee6352416585faa3165a12f0fad583fe8/build.gradle#lines-291)

 - Either deploy through gradle task:

 ```